 One-Bedroom Pool Villa with Hot Tub starting at: $380

 The hotel has a total of 9 villas each decorated in a traditional Balinese style with beautiful bathrooms and outdoor terraces.
-There are several room categories available, but I recommend booking one of the rooms with private pools to enjoy your very own private sunset time.
+There are several room categories available, but I recommend booking one of the rooms with private pools to enjoy your very own private and romantic sunset time.

 You can also enjoy massages at the spa or ask the staff to book one of the many tours they offer.
 I highly recommend taking a tour of the stunning waterfalls in the area.

 Jetsetter recommendation: Try the Balinese tasting menu for dinner.
 You have to pre-order it during breakfast time.
-If you’re a coffee lover, take the walking tour around the hotel grounds to see the coffee plantation and taste the different coffee blends.
+If you’re a coffee lover, take a walking tour around the hotel grounds to see the coffee plantation and taste the different coffee blends.

 View: Jungle and pool views